magnussolution/magnusbilling7/wiki/en/modules/sendCreditRates/sendCreditRates.rst

 Country
 """""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sendCreditRates-idProductoperator_name:

-Operator Name
+Operator name
 """""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sendCreditRates-sell_price:

-Sell Price
+Sell price
 """"""""""

-We not write the description to this field.
+We did not write the description to this field.